Walking Form and Posture: How to Get It Right

 How to achieve the correct walking form?

-Head: Your head should be held high, chin should be parallel to the ground, and the ears must be aligned with the shoulders.
+Firstly, your head should be held high, chin should be parallel to the ground, and the ears must be aligned with the shoulders.
 Keep your gaze forward and focus at least 10 to 20 feet ahead.

-Back: Your back must be elongated while you walk.
+Secondly, your back must be elongated while you walk.
 Do not slouch, haunch, or lean forward; this exerts a lot of stress on the back.

-Shoulders: Your shoulders play an important role in the walking form, and should be down and back.
+Your shoulders play an important role in the walking form, and should be down and back.
 Tensed shoulders exert strain on their muscles and joints, neck, and upper back.
 For correct posture, simply shrug your shoulders and let them relax.
 This allows the shoulder muscles to release tension and allows them to be in their natural position.

-Hips: Your hips must be tucked in and rotated slightly as you move forward.
+Your hips must be tucked in and rotated slightly as you move forward.
 So, do not stick your butt out while walking.
 This will help prevent arching your back.

 Importance of walking with the correct form